Sinus tachycardia

-Sinus tachycardia is an elevated sinus rhythm characterized by an increase in the rate of electrical impulses arising from the sinoatrial node.
-In adults, sinus tachycardia is defined as a heart rate greater than 100 beats per minute (bpm).
+Sinus tachycardia is a sinus rhythm of the heart, with an increased rate of electrical discharge from the sinoatrial node, resulting in a tachycardia, a heart rate that is higher than the upper limit of normal (90–100 beats per minute for adult humans).

 The normal resting heart rate is 60–90 bpm in an average adult.
 Normal heart rates vary with age and level of fitness, from infants having faster heart rates (110-150 bpm) and the elderly having slower heart rates.
-Sinus tachycardia is a normal response to physical exercise, when the heart rate increases to meet the body's higher demand for energy and oxygen, but sinus tachycardia can also indicate a health problem.
-Thus, sinus tachycardia is a medical finding that can be either physiological or pathological.
+Sinus tachycardia is a normal response to physical exercise or other stress, when the heart rate increases to meet the body's higher demand for energy and oxygen, but sinus tachycardia can also be caused by a health problem.

 Signs and symptoms

 Tachycardia is often asymptomatic.
 It is often a resulting symptom of a primary disease state and can be an indication of the severity of a disease.
 If the heart rate is too high, cardiac output may fall due to the markedly reduced ventricular filling time.
 Rapid rates, though they may be compensating for ischemia elsewhere, increase myocardial oxygen demand and reduce coronary blood flow, thus precipitating an ischemic heart or valvular disease.
 Sinus tachycardia accompanying a myocardial infarction may be indicative of cardiogenic shock.